danstiner/rust-u2f/README.md

 ## Usage

-After installing, open Google Chrome or Firefox and use your new virtual U2F device on a site supported it such as: https://demo.yubico.com/u2f
+After installing, open Google Chrome or Firefox and use your new virtual U2F device on a site supporting it such as: https://demo.yubico.com/u2f

 More information on U2F: https://www.yubico.com/solutions/fido-u2f/